 If you are reading this post, you probably already know most of the story by now.
 From 1953 to 1987, the drinking water supply at Marine Corps Base Camp Lejeune in North Carolina was extremely contaminated with toxic, cancer-causing chemicals.
 The level of carcinogenic chemicals in the Lejeune water were several thousand times above the maximum safe limits set by health agencies.
 Camp Lejeune was one of the worst cases of water contamination in U.S. history.

-Anyone who lived or worked at Camp Lejeune (or the New River Air Base) prior to 1987 was unknowingly exposed to an unhealthy dose of toxic chemicals.
+Anyone who lived or worked at Camp Lejeune (or the New River Air Base) before 1987 was unknowingly exposed to an unhealthy dose of toxic chemicals.
 After the contamination was eventually discovered, public health studies were performed by the Agency for Toxic Substances and Disease Registry (ATSDR) to evaluate what impact this exposure had on the health of former Camp Lejeune residents.
 These studies found that employees and residents at Lejeune displayed significantly higher rates of cancer and other health conditions.
 The study concluded that there was a clear link between the Lejeune water and cancer.

 Once this evidence became public, outraged victims of the Camp Lejeune water tragedy brought civil lawsuits against the government to get financial compensation for injuries caused by exposure to the toxic water.
 Unfortunately, these cases were legally barred due to strict laws in North Carolina imposing time limits on tort claims.